louisedietrich/Deep-Learning-Project-with-Python/README.md

 !()[steeldefects.JPG]

-We built and trained a Convolution Neural Network, resulting in a 96.3% accuracy in predicting the right defect class for the images of our testing set.
+We have built and trained a Convolution Neural Network, resulting in a 96.3% accuracy in predicting the right defect class for the images of our testing set.